 Pinners access our service through our website or through a mobile device.
 Our reputation and ability to attract, retain and serve Pinners and advertisers is dependent upon the reliable performance of our service and our underlying technology infrastructure and content delivery processes.
 Our advertisers must be able to easily buy, forecast, optimize and measure the performance of ads on a responsive and stable platform.
 Advertisers will not continue to do business with us if our technology infrastructure is not reliable.
 Our systems may not be adequately designed with the necessary reliability and redundancy to avoid performance delays or outages that could harm our business.
+For example, our engineering teams' broad access to our systems is designed for speed and release velocity, which increases the risk of disruptive intentional and unintentional (and potentially premature) updates and changes being made directly to our live platforms and services.
 As our user and advertiser base and the volume and types of information shared on our service continue to grow, we will need an increasing amount of technology infrastructure, including network capacity and computing power, to continue to satisfy the needs of Pinners and advertisers, which could increase our costs.
 It is possible that we may fail to effectively scale and grow our technology infrastructure to accommodate these increased demands, which could harm our business, revenue and financial results.